ibm-cloud-docs/CDN/about.md

   * Geographical Access Control
   * Hotlink Protection

-Please see [the feature descriptions document](/docs/infrastructure/CDN/feature-descriptions.html#feature-descriptions) for full feature descriptions.
+Please see [the feature descriptions document](/docs/infrastructure/CDN?topic=CDN-feature-descriptions) for full feature descriptions.

 ## Architectural Diagram
+{: #architectural-diagram}

 The following diagram offers a schematic overview of the three-tier architecture of IBM Cloud CDN.